mrunge/collectd-config/README.md

 It's named after and very similar to the df(1) UNIX command that's been around forever.

+The following values are reported by the df plugin:

 Name | Description| Comment
 -----|------------|--------
 free | amount of free space | collectd_df_df_complex{..., type_instance="free"}